Attention Misses Visual Risk: Risk-Adaptive Steering for Multimodal Safety Alignment: Approach

-For multimodal instructions, a text query (\eg, \emph{``How can I make the item in the image?''}) can be interpreted as safe or unsafe depending on the accompanying image (\eg, a bomb \vs a chair in Fig.~\ref{fig:attention_map}a).
-In such cases, the model must allocate sufficient attention to the safety-critical regions to provide helpful responses to benign inputs while generating refusals to malicious inputs.
-For language models to generate an appropriate refusal, the earlier tokens in the response play a crucial role \citep{qi2406safetyalignment}.
-For example, when a response begins with a clear refusal (\eg, \emph{``I’m sorry,’’}), the model successfully declines to provide an answer, whereas responses that start by complying with the query often fail to reject it.
+For multimodal instructions, a text query (\eg, \emph{``How can I make the item in the image?''}) can be interpreted as safe or unsafe depending on the accompanying image (\eg, a chair \vs a bomb in Fig.~\ref{fig:attention_map}a).
+In such cases, the model must attend to safety-critical image regions to provide helpful responses for benign inputs while refusing malicious ones.
+However, the original query assigns small attention weights to safety-critical regions (Fig.~\ref{fig:attention_map}b), indicating weak visual grounding.

-Therefore, we define $a^{(l,h)}_j$, the cross-modal attention weight assigned to visual token $v_j$ by text query tokens in head $h$ of layer $l$ as $a^{(l,h)}_j = \max_{t \in \mathcal{T}} a^{(l,h)}_{j,t}$, where $\mathcal{T}$ is the set of text tokens.
-Since only a few attention heads specialize in visual grounding~\citep{kang2025your}, we compute $a^*_j$, the effective cross-modal attention weight to $v_j$, by averaging over the top-$n$ heads:

-where $\mathcal{H}_n$ denotes the set of top-$n$ heads across all layers ranked by their attention strength.

-As shown in Fig.~\ref{fig:attention_map}, the attention weights assigned to the objects are small, indicating weak visual grounding.
-This suggests that insufficient attention to distinct image regions would make safe and unsafe multimodal instructions less separable in the representation space, particularly when the text queries are identical.
-To quantify the representational separability, we employ the Fisher Discriminant Ratio (FDR), computed from the last token activations of safe and unsafe object images, following prior work on representational discrimination \citep{wang2009feature, zarka2020separation, ramezani2025analysis}.
-As these activations determine the first response token, they provide a direct reflection of the model’s safety reasoning~\citep{qi2406safetyalignment}.